loe14125/community/sig-scalability/การกำหนดค่าและข้อ จำกัด/thresholds.md

 As described in [How we define scalability] document, it is impossible to provide guarantees in a generic situation.
 One of the prerequisites for SLOs being satisfied is keeping the load in the cluster within recommended limits.
-This document is trying to explicitly summarize dimensions and limits themselves.
+This documentying to explicitly summarize dimensions and limits themselves.

 [How we define scalability]: https://github.com/kubernetes/community/blob/master/sig-scalability/slos/slos.md#how-we-define-scalability